Jonathan2251/lbd/source/about.rst

   Code generation and execution flow

-The top part of :numref:`about-f1` is the work flow and software package of a computer program be generated and executed.
+The top part of :numref:`about-f1` represents the workflow and software packages involved in generating and executing a computer program.
 IR stands for Intermediate Representation.

-The middle part is this book's work flow.
-Except clang, the other blocks need to be extended for a new backend development (Cpu0 backend extending clang too, however Cpu0 backend uses Mips ABI and can use Mips-clang).
+The middle part illustrates this book's workflow.
+Except for Clang, the other components need to be extended for a new backend development.
+Although the Cpu0 backend extends Clang as well, it uses the MIPS ABI and can utilize MIPS-Clang.
-This book implement the yellow boxes part.
-The green parts of this figure, lld and elf2hex for Cpu0 backend, can be found on http://jonathan2251.github.io/lbt/index.html.
+This book implements the sections highlighted in yellow.
+The green sections, which include lld and elf2hex for the Cpu0 backend, can be found at: http://jonathan2251.github.io/lbt/index.html.

-The hex is the ascii file format using '0' to '9' and 'a' to 'f' for hexadecimal value representation since the Verilog language machine uses it as input file.
+The hex format is an ASCII file representation that uses characters '0' to '9' and 'a' to 'f' to encode hexadecimal values, as the Verilog machine reads it as an input file.

-This book include 10,000 lines of source code for
+This book includes 10,000 lines of source code covering:

-1. Step-by-step, creating an llvm backend for the Cpu0.
-Chapter 2 to 11.
+1. Step-by-step creation of an LLVM backend for the Cpu0, from Chapters 2 to 11.
-2. Cpu0 verilog source code.
-Chapter 12.
+2. Cpu0 Verilog source code, discussed in Chapter 12.

-With these code, reader can generate Cpu0 machine code through Cpu0 llvm backend compiler, then see how it runs on your computer if the code without global variable or relocation record for handling by linker.
-The pdf and epub are also available in the web.
+With this code, readers can generate Cpu0 machine code through the Cpu0 LLVM backend compiler and observe how it executes on a computer.
+However, execution is only possible for code that does not contain global variables or relocation records requiring linker handling.
+The book is also available in PDF and EPUB formats online.

-This is a tutorial for llvm backend developer but not for an expert.
-It also can be a material for those who have compiler and computer architecture book's knowledges and like to know how to extend the llvm toolchain to support a new CPU.
+This tutorial is aimed at LLVM backend developers but is not intended for experts.
+It serves as a valuable resource for those familiar with compiler concepts and computer architecture who wish to learn how to extend the LLVM toolchain to support a new CPU.

 :ref:`sec-llvmstructure`:

-This chapter introduces the Cpu0 architecture, a high-level view of LLVM, and how Cpu0 will be targeted in in an LLVM backend.
-This chapter will run you through the initial steps of building the backend, including initial work on the target description (td), setting up cmake file, and target registration.
-Around 750 lines of source code are added by the end of this chapter.
+This chapter introduces the Cpu0 architecture, provides a high-level overview of LLVM, and explains how Cpu0 will be targeted in an LLVM backend.
+It guides you through the initial steps of backend development, including target description (TD), CMake setup, and target registration.
+By the end of this chapter, around 750 lines of source code will be added.

 :ref:`sec-backendstructure`:

-This chapter highlights the structure of an LLVM backend using by UML graphs, and we continue to build the Cpu0 backend.
-Thousands of lines of source code are added, most of which are common from one LLVM backends to another, regardless of the target architecture.
+This chapter outlines the structure of an LLVM backend using UML diagrams.
+It continues the development of the Cpu0 backend, adding thousands of lines of source code.
+Many of these lines are common across LLVM backends, regardless of the target architecture.

-By the end of this chapter, the Cpu0 LLVM backend will support less than ten instructions to generate some initial assembly output.
+By the end of this chapter, the Cpu0 LLVM backend will support fewer than ten instructions and be capable of generating some initial assembly output.

 :ref:`sec-addingmoresupport`:

-Over ten C operators and their corresponding LLVM IR instructions are introduced in this chapter.
+Over ten C operators and their corresponding LLVM IR instructions are introduced
+in this chapter.

-Few houndred lines of source code, mostly in .td Target Description files, are added.
-With these houndred lines of source code, the backend can now translate the **+, -, \*, /, &, |, ^, <<, >>, !** and **%** C operators into the appropriate Cpu0 assembly code.
-Usage of the ``llc`` debug option and of **Graphviz** as a debug tool are introduced in this chapter.
+A few hundred lines of source code, mostly in `.td` Target Description files,
+are added.
+With these lines of source code, the backend can now translate the
+**+, -, \*, /, &, |, ^, <<, >>, !** and **%** C operators into the appropriate
+Cpu0 assembly code.

+Usage of the ``llc`` debug option and **Graphviz** as a debug tool are
+introduced in this chapter.

 :ref:`sec-genobjfiles`:

-Object file generation support for the Cpu0 backend is added in this chapter, as the Target Registration structure is introduced.
+Object file generation support for the Cpu0 backend is added in this chapter,
+as the Target Registration structure is introduced.

-Based on llvm structure, the Cpu0 backend can generate big and little endian ELF object files without much effort.
+Based on the LLVM structure, the Cpu0 backend can generate big-endian and
+little-endian ELF object files with minimal effort.

 :ref:`sec-globalvars`:

 Global variable handling is added in this chapter.
-Cpu0 supports PIC and static addressing mode, both addressing mode explained as their functionality are implemented.
+Cpu0 supports both PIC and
+static addressing modes.
+Both addressing modes are explained as their
+functionalities are implemented.

 :ref:`sec-othertypesupport`:

-In addition to type int, other data type such as pointer, char, bool, long long, structure and array are added in this chapter.
+In addition to the `int` type, other data types such as pointers, `char`,
+`bool`, `long long`, structures, and arrays are added in this chapter.

 :ref:`sec-controlflow`:

-Support for flow control statements, such as, **if, else, while, for, goto, switch, case** as well as both a simple optimization software pass and hardware instructions for control statement optimization discussed in this chapter.
+Support for flow control statements, such as **if, else, while, for, goto,
+switch,** and **case**, as well as both a simple optimization software pass and
+hardware instructions for control statement optimization, are discussed in this
+chapter.

 :ref:`sec-funccall`:

 This chapter details the implementation of function calls in the Cpu0 backend.
-The stack frame, handling incoming & outgoing arguments, and their corresponding standard LLVM functions are introduced.
+The stack frame, handling of incoming and outgoing arguments, and their
+corresponding standard LLVM functions are introduced.

 :ref:`sec-elf`:

 This chapter details Cpu0 support for the well-known ELF object file format.
-The ELF format and binutils tools are not a part of LLVM, but are introduced.
+The ELF format and binutils tools are not part of LLVM but are introduced.
-This chapter details how to use the ELF tools to verify and analyze the object files created by the Cpu0 backend.
+This chapter explains how to use ELF tools to verify and analyze the object
+files created by the Cpu0 backend.

-The disassemble command ``llvm-objdump -d`` support for Cpu0 is added in the last section of this chapter.
+The disassembly command ``llvm-objdump -d`` support for Cpu0 is added in the
+last section of this chapter.

 :ref:`sec-asm`:

-Support the translation of hand code assembly language into obj under the llvm insfrastructure.
+Support for translating hand-written assembly language into object files under
+the LLVM infrastructure.

 :ref:`sec-c++`: